 The UAS Committee may deny a proposed UAS use or operation on the basis of factors including, but not limited to: the proposed use or operation is not in compliance with FAA regulation; the proposed use or operation presents an unacceptable risk; the proposed use or operation is unethical; the proposed use or operation may generate unfavorable public relations; the proposed use or operation is prohibited by law without written consent of the property owner, and such consent has not and/or cannot be obtained; or the proposed use or operation is otherwise not in the best interest of the educational mission of Cal Poly.

-The UAS Committee, with the assistance of the FRR Subcommittee, shall provide ongoing review of any use or operation approved and covered by a COA or other form of authorization provided by the FAA.
-The UAS Committee may, with the assistance of the FRR Subcommittee, develop and implement: standard operating procedures for use and operation of UAS; procedures for submission of a proposal to the UAS Committee; procedures for appeal of any denial of a proposed UAS use by the UAS Committee; and internal rules and procedures for the operation and administration of the UAS Committee, as may be consistent with this policy.
+The UAS Committee shall provide ongoing review of any use or operation approved and covered by a COA or other form of authorization provided by the FAA.
+The UAS Committee may develop and implement: standard operating procedures for use and operation of UAS; procedures for submission of a proposal to the UAS Committee; procedures for appeal of any denial of a proposed UAS use by the UAS Committee; and internal rules and procedures for the operation and administration of the UAS Committee, as may be consistent with this policy.

 Only those uses approved by the UAS Committee may be covered by: a COA application submitted by the University to and approved by the FAA; an application submitted by the University for authorization for civil operations; or a public operations COA or other authorization from the FAA for civil operations held by a third party performing services on behalf of or collaborating with the University.
 Only the UAS Committee may submit an application for a public operations COA to the FAA and/or submit an application for authorization for civil operations to the FAA on behalf of the University, after consultation with University Counsel/Office of General Counsel.

-The FRR Subcommittee may recommend suspension or termination of any use it deems inconsistent with the use or operation approved and/or the requirements of the applicable COA or other authorization granted by the FAA.

 The UAS Committee may suspend or terminate any previous approval of UAS under this policy on the basis that actual use is inconsistent with the previous grant of approval and/or the requirements of an applicable FAA authorization.

 361.10.6

-Any University employee, student, or department purchasing a UAS (or the parts to assemble a UAS), or UAS services with university funds or funds being disbursed through the Cal Poly Corporation, Cal Poly Foundation, ASI or Grants Development, must contact Cal Poly’s Risk Management office in order to assess the University’s ability to obtain a Certificate of Authorization (COA) from the FAA, other necessary FAA exemptions, or meet local compliance requirements.
-Approval for purchase will be granted by the UAS Advisory Committee.
+Any University employee, student, or department purchasing a UAS (or the parts to assemble a UAS), or UAS services with university funds or funds being disbursed through Cal Poly Partners, Cal Poly Foundation, ASI or Grants Development, must contact Cal Poly’s Risk Management office in order to assess the University’s ability to obtain a Certificate of Authorization (COA) from the FAA, other necessary FAA exemptions, or meet local compliance requirements.
+Approval for purchase will be granted by the UAS Committee.

-If approval is granted by the UAS Advisory Committee, the purchase must be submitted via a purchase requisition.
+If approval is granted by the UAS Committee, the purchase must be submitted via a purchase requisition.
 Procurement Card (ProCard) or personal purchases (reimbursements) are not permitted.

 References for CAP 361.10